helium/longfi-platformio/getting-started.md

 ![](assets/heltec-cubecell-htcc-ab0x-platform-ini.png)

-Here we see the platformio.ini file that was created as a result of the running the New Project wizard targeting our Cubecell board.
+Here we see the platformio.ini file that was created as a result of the running the New Project wizard targeting our CubeCell board.

 #### Build the target device application